Shohei Ohtani: Japan's baseball phenomenon – DW – 03/22/2023

 "Let's stop admiring them," Ohtani said referring to his teammate's reverence for the heroes of MLB.
 "If you admire them, you can't surpass them."

-In the nine innings of baseball that followed, Ohtani's teammates surpassed the Americans, winning 3-2 after Ohtani struck out perhaps the second best player and Los Angeles Angels teammate, Mike Trout, to end the game.
+In the nine innings of baseball that followed, Ohtani's teammates surpassed the Americans, winning 3-2 after Ohtani struck out perhaps the second best player, Los Angeles Angels teammate, Mike Trout, to end the game.

 A throwback to baseball past